2023 U-15 Women's Softball World Cup: Venue selection

 The presentation of the new tournament occurred on February 26, 2021, when the WBSC announced its Schedule for the Softball World Cups for the next nine years in the 2021-2029 competition period.

 On June 9, 2022, the World Baseball Softball Confederation awarded hosting rights for the inaugural U-15 Women's Softball World Cup to the Japan Softball Association (JSA) following its executive board meeting.
 The first edition of the new World Cup would be played in Tokyo in October 2023 with the best players in the world from 12 countries.
 The JSA candidacy won the race against Lima, Peru.

 The naming of Tokyo as the host of the WBSC U-15 Women's Softball World Cup, a youth-focused event, two years after the successful softball competition at the 2020 Summer Olympics, adds to the legacy of the Tokyo Games, which saw Japan claim the gold medal beating the United States in the final.

 On July 1, 2022, the organizers announced that the tournament will be played at the Komazawa Olympic Park Sports Complex, a legacy of the 1964 Summer Olympics.
 The Komazawa Olympic Park facilities were used as venues for ice hockey, grass, wrestling, volleyball, soccer and other events.
 Baseball and cycling facilities were added after the Games when the park was transformed into a public sports center for the citizens of Tokyo.

-The 3,000-seat artificial turf baseball stadium was renovated in August 2019 and includes fully equipped locker rooms for teams and officials and a perfect playing field to offer an incredible experience for participating young athletes.

 The JSA also announced that two additional venues will be used during the tournament: the Setagaya City Okura Sports Center Baseball Field will host some Preliminary Round games, while Ota Stadium will host the Super Round games and the finals, with 3,223 capacities.